themreza/all-antipattern-demystified-blog/README.md

 39::::: Waterfail(waterfall):Waterfall, or Waterfail, is a rigid software development life cycle methodology that moves all activity through a series of stages, such as Gather Requirements, Design, Develop, Test, Deliver, Maintain.

-40::::: The Flags Over Objects anti-pattern occurs when behavior is written outside of an object by inspecting flags (such as status codes), rather than within the object itself.
+40::::: The Flags Over Objects: anti-pattern occurs when behavior is written outside of an object by inspecting flags (such as status codes), rather than within the object itself.
 This violates the Tell, Don’t Ask principle.

-41:::::**Abstraction inversion**: Not exposing implemented functionality required by users, so that they re-implement it using higher level functions.
+41:::::**Abstraction inversion**(Inner-platform effect): Not exposing implemented functionality required by users, so that they re-implement it using higher level functions.

 42:::::Copy Folder Versioning:  a software development anti-pattern in which source code is updated by simply making copies of the folder.